BNSC1/android-notes/README.md

 `RecycledViewPool`: can be used to share view pool between `RecyclerView`s, optimizing their performance

+`ConcatAdapter`: combine multiple adapters which display sequentially in a single RecyclerView

 The flow on the view happens is when we want to tap the button:
 `Activity` -> `dispatchTouchEvent` (LinearLayout) -> `dispatchTouchEvent` (Button) -> `onTouchEvent` (Button).